sraoss/pg_ivm/README.md

 ### Renaming an IMMV

 An IMMV can be renamed using the `ALTER TABLE` command.
-Once an IMMV is renamed, its entry is automatically renamed in the `pg_ivm_immv` catalog.

 ```sql
 test=# ALTER TABLE immv_agg RENAME TO immv_agg2;